App-vNext/Polly/src/Polly.Core/README.md

 - Result type: for what result type is the strategy being executed.
 - Callback arguments: Additional information about the event.
 Using arguments is preferable because it makes the API more stable.
 If we decide to add a new member to the arguments, the call sites won't break.

-Each callback type has associated class that can be reused across various strategies.
-For example see the `Predicates` class and the usage in the `RetryStrategyOptions.ShouldRetry`:
+Each callback type has an associated class that can be reused across various strategies.
+For example, see the `Predicates` class and the usage of the `RetryStrategyOptions.ShouldRetry` property:

 ``` csharp
 public Predicates ShouldRetry { get; set; } = new();